Low-Code And No-Code: The Twins Simplifying Business Process Automation

 Also Read: Why Workflow Automation Is Imperative For Your Business

 According to the Harvard Business Review, a low-code or no-code platform helps users develop individual or departmental systems in a few minutes.
-Often such software features point-and-click or drag-and-drop interfaces.
-The platform may also include a search interface which in turn connects users to a knowledge base.
+Such software often features point-and-click or drag-and-drop interfaces.
+The platform may also include a search interface, which in turn connects users to a knowledge base.

 How does it work?